Black (video game)

-Black is a 2006 first-person shooter video game developed by Criterion Games and published by Electronic Arts.
-It was released for the PlayStation 2 and Xbox in February 2006.
-The player assumes control of Jack Kellar, a black ops agent being interrogated about his previous missions involving a terrorist operation.
-Gameplay involves players confronting enemies by using firearms and grenades.
-The game is notable for its heavily stylized cinema-inspired action as well as its sound quality and focus on destructive effects during gameplay.
+Black is a 2006 first-person shooter game developed by Criterion Games and published by Electronic Arts for the PlayStation 2 and Xbox.
+The player assumes control of Jack Kellar, a US Army special operations soldier being interrogated about his previous missions involving a terrorist operation.
+Gameplay involves players fighting terrorists by using firearms and grenades.
+The game is notable and was heavily promoted for its large focus on destructive effects and explosions during gameplay, as well as its cinema-inspired action and sound quality.

-Black received generally positive reviews upon release.
+Black received positive reviews upon release.
 Critics praised the gameplay, sound design and presentation, but criticized the game's short length and lack of multiplayer.
 Despite Criterion's desire to develop a sequel, creative differences with Electronic Arts ultimately ended plans for one.
-As such a spiritual successor, Bodycount, was created by the same developers at Codemasters and released in 2011.
+As such a spiritual successor, Bodycount, was created by some of the same development team at Codemasters and released in 2011.

-Story
+Plot

 Black is set in Ingushetia and Chechnya, Russia.
 The protagonist is Sergeant First Class Jack Kellar (Marty Papazian), an inadequately disciplined member of a CIA black ops unit.
-The unknown interrogator (Paul Pape) questions Kellar about an arms smuggling terrorist organization and gang called the Seventh Wave who have been responsible for a number of terrorist attacks and homicides.
-Kellar is soon shown that, unless he co-operates, he and his actions will be declassified, meaning he will be convicted at court-martial, dishonorably discharged, and imprisoned for life.
+The unknown interrogator (Paul Pape) questions Kellar about an arms smuggling terrorist organization named the Seventh Wave who have been responsible for a number of terrorist attacks and homicides.
+The interrogator explains that, unless Keller co-operates, he and his actions will be declassified, meaning he will be convicted at court-martial, dishonorably discharged, and imprisoned for life.
 Though initially resistant, Kellar agrees to tell his story.

 Four days earlier, Kellar and his military unit were attacking a Seventh Wave stronghold in the city of Veblensk.
-Kellar kills three high-ranking members of the cell but then disobeys orders by rushing inside a terrorist controlled building, where a hitman suddenly ambushes him.
-However, this hitman did not cause Kellar’s demise, and Kellar learns that his captor is an American, William Lennox, a former CIA wetwork operative.
-After faking his own death in Cairo, Lennox has apparently become the leader and gang boss of Seventh Wave.
+Kellar kills three high-ranking members of the cell but then disobeys orders by rushing inside a terrorist controlled building, where a mercenary suddenly ambushes him.
+However, this mercenary did not kill Kellar, who learns the man is an American, William Lennox, a former CIA wetwork operative.
+After faking his own death in Cairo, Lennox has become the leader of Seventh Wave.

 Kellar's next mission is to cross the border into Treneska and traverse the Vlodnik Canal to destroy a base and weapons cache.
 He then meets a female black ops soldier named MacCarver (Cree Summer), the commander of black ops Team Bravo, after fighting a wave of terrorists at a farmhouse.
-Kellar and MacCarver then move to destroy an arms factory in the city of Naszran.
+Kellar and MacCarver then move to destroy an arms factory in the city of Nazrani.
 To complete the mission, they must navigate an old graveyard and town, both heavily defended.
 After doing so, they assault the town's iron foundry, destroying its productive capacity.
 They then meet a third member of the team, Solomon.